alban-read/M1-MICRO-FORTH/M1MicroForth.md

 I have not based this on any particular FORTH design template, so it has some original ideas, for good or ill, although it is essentially the same.

-I wanted to get some practice in with the ARM64 so I wrote this in assembler,  FORTH is allegedly written in FORTH normally.
+I wanted to get some practice in with the ARM64 so I wrote this in assembler,  FORTH is allegedly written in FORTH normally, but hardly ever in practice.

 First thing I did was get the outer interpreter to work, that is the interpreter that recognizes the difference between a word and a number, pushes a number to the stack and calls a word.